-Travel expense forms together with associated guidance are available on the current student webpages.
+It is a requirement that you obtain approval for travel expenses in advance.
+Full guidance on pre-approval and claiming expense are available on the current student webpages.
 If you claim travel expenses, you are required to produce receipts for all items.